Command Palette

 View gallery

-Russia launched 948 attack drones at cities across Ukraine in a 24‑hour period on 24 March, in what Kyiv described as the largest aerial assault of the war, killing at least eight people, injuring dozens and damaging a UNESCO World Heritage site in Lviv bbc +2.
-Ukraine’s air force said it shot down or disabled 906 of the drones — a reported interception rate of about 95.5% — but acknowledged multiple strikes on civilian areas and infrastructure tucson +1.
+Russia launched 948 attack drones at cities across Ukraine in a 24‑hour period on 24 March, in what Kyiv described as the largest aerial assault of the war, killing at least eight people, injuring dozens and damaging a UNESCO World Heritage site in Lviv aljazeera +2.
+Ukraine’s air force said it shot down or disabled 906 of the drones — a reported interception rate of about 95.5% — but acknowledged multiple strikes on civilian areas and infrastructure businessinsider +1.

-Ukrainian officials said the barrage came in two waves: 392 drones and 34 missiles overnight, followed by an unusually intense daytime assault of 556 drones between 09:00 and 18:00 local time, hitting regions from Lviv in the west to Dnipro and Zaporizhzhia further east bbc +1.
-President Volodymyr Zelensky said the scale of the strikes showed Russia had “no intention of really ending this war” and renewed appeals for additional air‑defence systems and interceptor missiles from Western allies bbc +1.
+Ukrainian officials said the barrage came in two waves: 392 drones and 34 missiles overnight, followed by an unusually intense daytime assault of 556 drones between 09:00 and 18:00 local time, hitting regions from Lviv in the west to Dnipro and Zaporizhzhia further east aljazeera +1.
+President Volodymyr Zelensky said the scale of the strikes showed Russia had “no intention of really ending this war” and renewed appeals for additional air‑defence systems and interceptor missiles from Western allies aljazeera +1.

 Can Ukraine’s Air Defences Keep Absorbing Attacks on This Scale?